apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 ## Syncer High Availability

 Syncer high availability relies on MySQL.
-If MySQL is used as backend storage, Syncer can discover other Syncers; if one crashes, others will take over its tasks.
+If MySQL is used as backend storage, Syncer can discover other Syncers; if one crashes, others will take over its jobs.

 ## Usage Notes